To order bricks and slips contact sales@earth4Earth.co.uk or call 020 8243 4668

 CE certification for clay masonry units EN771-1

-Our N10 and N30 bricks (which contain 10% and 30% of our unique e4E binder) have received Environmental Product Declaration in accordance with EN 15804+A2 & ISO 14025.
-These are available to download on the EPD Hub.
+Our N10 and N30 bricks (which contain 10% and 30% of our unique e4E binder) have received Environmental Product Declarations in accordance with EN 15804+A2 & ISO 14025.
+These are available to download on our website here, or directly from the EPD Hub.

 Certification from the British Board of Agréments (BBA) and further Environmental Product

-Declarations (EPD) have been applied for and are pending.
+Declarations (EPDs) have been applied for and are pending.

-Please contact us at info@earth4Earth.co.uk so we can discuss your project and
+Please contact us at info@earth4Earth.co.uk to arrange this.

 We sell them directly.
 Please contact info@earth4Earth.co.uk so we can arrange